MENU

 Pests and Diseases

 No pests or diseases are of major concern.
-Perhaps scales, borers, deodar weevils, and bagworms.
+Scales, borers, deodar weevils, and bagworms may be an issue.
 Following a cold winter, tops often decline and dieback.
 Secondary fungi can sometimes be associated with this decline.